 Annette Bening and Julianne Moore The Kids Are All Right movie image: Focus Features.

-“The Kids Are All Right Box Office: Lesbian Comedy-Drama Will Not Reach Brokeback Mountain Heights” last updated in January 2023.
+“The Kids Are All Right Box Office: No Brokeback Mountain Heights” last updated in September 2023.